-On 9 May 2020, Jinjiang Haina Machinery Company Limited ("Jinjiang Haina") and Shengrong Machinery entered into a framework purchase agreement (the "Shengrong Purchase Agreement"), pursuant to which Jinjiang Haina agreed to purchase machine parts from Shengrong Machinery as and when ordered by Jinjiang Haina from time to time.
+On 9 December 2022, Jinjiang Haina Machinery Company Limited ("Jinjiang Haina") and Shengrong Machinery entered into a framework purchase agreement (the "Shengrong Purchase Agreement"), pursuant to which Jinjiang Haina agreed to purchase machine parts from Shengrong Machinery as and when ordered by Jinjiang Haina from time to time.
 The prices for the machine parts that are purchased by Jinjiang Haina should be separately negotiated for each purchase by the parties based on the principles that the purchase price payable shall be determined on normal commercial terms after arm's length negotiation, and shall be no less favourable than the prevailing market price and the price offered by independent third parties.
 The parties will have separate purchase orders in respect of each purchase.

-The Shengrong Purchase Agreement shall commerce from the Listing Date until 31 December 2022, provided that either party may terminate the agreement by giving not less than one month's prior written notice to the other party.
+The Shengrong Purchase Agreement shall commerce from 1 January 2023 until 31 December 2025, provided that either party may terminate the agreement by giving not less than one month's prior written notice to the other party.

-The annual caps for the transactions contemplated under the Shengrong Purchase Agreement will not exceed (excluding value-added tax) HK\$3.0 million for each of the three financial years ended 31 December 2020, 2021 and 2022.
+The annual caps for the transactions contemplated under the Shengrong Purchase Agreement will not exceed (excluding value-added tax) RMB5.0 million for the financial year ended 31 December 2023 and each of the two financial years ending 31 December 2024 and 2025.